-According to Webster, the definition of unity is the state of being united or joined as a whole.
+According to Webster, the definition of unity is, “the state of being united or joined as a whole.”
 Do you practice unity?
-I love the idea of promoting unity and desire that for my daily life but not really sure if I live by it.
+I love the idea of promoting unity and desire that for my daily life but I’m not really sure if I live by it.
 Recent events in my life have allowed me to step back and look at myself and my level of unity.
 Like I said before, I strive for it but I don’t always act on it.
 Why should I break my back to enhance your success when you do nothing for mine?

 After I have looked deeper into this issue I see that unity isn’t all about ME, it’s about the TEAM.
-When you become apart of a team, everyone agrees on a certain path.
-But, your teammates may loose site of the goal, change their mind or worse case… just don’t want to be apart of the team any longer.
+When you become a part of a team, everyone agrees on a certain path.
+But, your teammates may lose sight of the goal, change their mind or worse case… just don’t want to be a part of the team any longer.
 And that is totally fine, it’s just a readjustment.

 I am preaching to the choir here.
-I know that I have a type A personality and like to take control.
+I know that I have a type-A personality and like to take control.
 Again with everything in life, it’s a balance.
 There is a degree of standing firm in your beliefs but sometimes we need to step back and listen to the team.
 Promoting unity will get the best outcome.
-It takes a concsience effort and commitment of every individual to UNITE.
+It takes a conscious effort and commitment of every individual to UNITE.

 I encourage you to look at your team.
 And by team, I don’t mean a football team…

 - Husband and Wife